How Law Firms Build Backlinks Without Paying for Them

 Original data and research.
 A survey of Tampa Bay legal consumers, an analysis of Hillsborough County court data, a review of local business litigation filings — original data that other publications want to cite.
 A single piece of well-distributed original research can generate dozens of high-quality backlinks.

 Comprehensive guides and resources.
 Long-form, genuinely useful guides on legal topics attract links from other sites that want to reference them as resources.
-Our Complete Law Firm SEO Guide and Law Firm Website Design Guide are examples of content built specifically to attract links from legal marketing discussions.
+Our law firm SEO audit and law firm content marketing strategy are examples of content built specifically to attract links from legal marketing discussions.

 Expert commentary and HARO.
 HARO (Help a Reporter Out) connects journalists with expert sources.
 Attorneys responding to HARO queries in their area of expertise regularly earn links from publications ranging from local news to national outlets.